-Furthermore, students are expected to:
+Furthermore, students must:

-- attend their scheduled classes regularly and punctually; - refrain from the use of personal devices which may disrupt classes (e.g. mobile phones, portable entertainment equipment, etc.); - comply with reasonable direction from SITCM's authorised representatives; - conduct themselves in a safe and healthy manner; - identify and report any possible hazards from equipment, facilities and the environment; - refrain from drinking and/or eating in any study area so designated by signage, including the library - ensure that no students, staff or visitors to SITCM experience discriminatory, harassing or bullying behaviour; - report any discriminatory behaviour, harassment or bullying to the Dean; - follow SITCM's policies and procedures.
+- attend their scheduled classes regularly and punctually; - refrain from the use of personal devices which may disrupt classes (e.g. mobile phones, portable entertainment equipment, etc); - refrain from consuming alcohol or any illegal substances on the SITCM campus; - comply with all reasonable directions from SITCM staff, including any requests to leave a classroom or campus; - conduct themselves in a safe and healthy manner; - identify and report any possible hazards from equipment, facilities and the environment; - comply with instructions on SITCM's on-campus signage, such as no eating or drinking in the library; - report any discriminatory behaviour, harassment or bullying that they witness within the SITCM community to a staff member, such as the Dean, Registrar or Student Support Officer; - follow SITCM's policies and procedures.